alvarezcl/galsim_work/mssgversion_code/aareadme.txt

 ---------------------------------- Under: mssgversion

+------- mssg_drawLibrary.py

+Supersedes the drawLibrary.py in Luis' dir, by instantiating functions needed to draw Sersic gals

 ------ mssg_galsim_Sersic_test.py --- early code that replaced the Gaussians
 in Luis' galsim_first_test with Sersic profiles (cur: 8/2/2014)